Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

-Lastly, we consider six different real-world graphs from the literature, namely the Company Ownership graph~\cite{magnanimi2023reactive}, MovieLens small~\cite{harper2015movielens}, Econ-Mahindas~\cite{nr}, Infect-Dublin~\cite{nr}, Power-1138-Bus~\cite{nr} and Bitcoin Alpha~\cite{kumar2018rev2}.
-The Company Ownership KG focuses on Italian companies and has already been introduced in Section~\ref{sec:background} and Figure~\ref{fig:knowledge_graph}; it plays an extremely important role for central banks and financial authorities to study and guarantee economic stability.
-The characteristics of the above mentioned graphs, such as the number of vertices and edges, are reported in Table~\ref{tab:real_world_data}.
+Lastly, we consider five different real-world graphs from the literature, namely MovieLens small~\cite{harper2015movielens}, Econ-Mahindas~\cite{nr}, Power-1138-Bus~\cite{nr}, Bitcoin Alpha~\cite{kumar2018rev2} and an anonymised fragment of the Company Ownership graph~\cite{magnanimi2023reactive}.
+This latter graph and its importance among central banks and financial authorities have already been discussed in the introduction and Figure~\ref{fig:knowledge_graph}.
+From each of the above-mentioned networks, we extract and anonymise a weakly connected component, whose characteristics can be found in Table~\ref{tab:real_world_data}.

-\textbf{Reasoning Tasks} Differently from existing work, the algorithms KLONE and KGUARD are specifically designed to safeguard sensitive data from attackers who might exploit newly derived edges and embed a known subgraph structure into the KG to de-anonymized it.
-Consequently, our experiments incorporate three distinct reasoning tasks that generate these new derived edges.
-We employ the Vadalog System~\cite{bellomarini2018vadalog}, a state-of-art reasoner to perform the logic reasoning tasks over KGs.

-For a first batch of experiments we use the inference rule of \emph{reachability}: a derived edge from vertex $u$ to vertex $v$ is added if there exists a path from $u$ to $v$ whose product of the edges' weight is greater than 0.
+\textbf{Reasoning Tasks.} Our experiments use two distinct sets of reasoning rules.
+For the networks modelling company ownerships (namely the \textit{Scale-Free} and the \textit{Company Ownership} graphs), we use the \emph{control} rules between two companies ($\Sigma = \{ \sigma_1, \sigma_2 \}$ in Table \ref{tab:rules}).
+For all the others, we use rules on \emph{reachability}: a derived edge from vertex $u$ to vertex $v$ is added if there exists a path from $u$ to $v$ whose product of the edges' weight is greater than 0.
+In Vadalog~\cite{bellomarini2018vadalog}, this can be written as the set of rules $\Sigma=\{\sigma_3, \sigma_4\}$ in Table \ref{tab:rules}. \textbf{Evaluation Metrics.} We evaluate our work according to three key aspects of synthetic graph data, namely \emph{fidelity}, \emph{utility}, and \emph{privacy}~\cite{potluru2023synthetic}.